JarvisSybarite/scawatch/README.md

 (3) TESTBED

-This gives information of our FACTORY IO Testbed.
+This gives information of our leveraged FACTORYIO ICS ENGINE, along with the physical processes emulated and how they are emulated.

 (4) STL-BASED MODEL BUILDING